Running a Session

 • Files outside the session worktree root appear under a distinct Outside worktree branch at the bottom.

-A maximise icon in the popover header opens a larger modal with a filename search input and clickable +N untouched files rows that reveal the skipped files inline.
-Use the modal when you want to investigate coverage or find a specific file quickly; the compact popover is intended for at-a-glance scanning.
+A maximise icon in the popover header opens a larger modal with two tabs — a Tree view with filename search and clickable +N untouched files rows, and a Treemap view that sizes each directory by its aggregate activity so hotspots jump out spatially.
+The treemap drills down one directory at a time and lets you re-weight rectangles by Total, Writes, or Reads.
+Use the modal when you want to investigate coverage, find a specific file quickly, or eyeball where the agent concentrated its effort.

 When rows are expanded or collapsed, the popover resizes upwards from its bottom edge so the pill stays in place — no jumping.
 Press Escape or click outside to dismiss either the popover or the modal.